PowerCodersOrg/powercoders.org/site/content/city/career-day.md

   talents.**

-  The Career Day is one of the most important milestones of our program since it is the day when the companies meet the participants.
+  The Career Day is one of the most important milestones of our program since it's the day when the companies meet the participants.
 You will briefly present your company on stage and then meet each of our participants for a short interview of about 5 minutes.
-After this, you can select your top candidates for a normal interview at your office the following week.
+After this, you can select your preferred candidates for a normal interview at your office the following week.
 Finally you can take the decision about whether one of the participants fits the profile you are looking for and who that would be.

   **This is an efficient way for you to get a personal impression of the